codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-azure.md

 1. To apply your changes, select **Register**.
 The application is now registered in Azure AD.

-### Configure permissions for the Codefresh application
+### Configure permissions for CSDP

-After regsitering the Codefresh application, configure the permissions.
+After registering CSDP, configure the permissions.

 1. Select the application name to open **Settings**.
 1. Select **API permissions**.